Triumph commemorates Bonneville's 61st birthday with free accessories worth 61k

-Triumph Bonneville is now 61 years old and in order to commemorate its latest birth anniversary, Triumph Motorcycles India is offering free accessories worth ₹61,000 on the purchase of a Bonneville range bike.
+Triumph Bonneville turns 61 years old this year and in order to commemorate its latest birth anniversary, Triumph Motorcycles India is offering free accessories worth ₹61,000 on the purchase of a Bonneville range bike.
 This line-up includes motorcycles such as Bonneville T100, Bonneville T120, Bonneville Speedmaster and the Street Twin.
 The catch is that the offer is valid only till August 31st.

-The company has launched this special offer in order to push the sales of its motorcycle ahead of the festive season.
+The company has launched this special offer in order to push sales ahead of the festive season.
 The accessories range includes leather saddlebags, silencers, touring bits, new handlebars, different seats, bar-end mirrors and much more.

 (Also Read: Triumph Motorcycles ventures into e-bicycle space with Trekker GT)